jstromsoe/reach-docs/docs/reachview-app.md

 * ftp.
 Enter a **URL**

 Paths, specific to output streams:

-* NTRIP server.
-Create your own NTRIP caster.
-Required option is a port, on which the stream will be served.
-You can include a password to protect your data.

 Under **Advanced settings** you can see much more parameters for fine-tuning RTK performance.